WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ### Themes in a GitHub repository

-You can also load a theme stored in a GitHub repository. with a custom `blueprint.json` passed to the Playground instance.
+You can also load a theme stored in a GitHub repository with a custom `blueprint.json` passed to the Playground instance.

 With the `themeZipFile` property of the [`installTheme` blueprint step](/blueprints/steps#InstallThemeStep), you can define a [`url` resource](/blueprints/steps/resources#urlreference) that points to the location of the `.zip` file containing the theme you want to load in the Playground instance.